pytorch/ignite/docs/source/concepts.rst

 A state is introduced in :class:`~ignite.engine.Engine` to store the output of the `process_function`, current epoch, iteration and other helpful information.
 Each :class:`~ignite.engine.Engine` contains a :class:`~ignite.engine.State`, which includes the following:

-* `engine.state.epoch`: Number of epochs the engine has completed.
+- *`engine.state.epoch`: Number of epochs the engine has completed.
 Initializated as 0.
-* `engine.state.iteration`: Number of iterations the engine has completed.
+- *`engine.state.iteration`: Number of iterations the engine has completed.
 Initialized as 0.
-Note that it is not reset at every epoch.
-* `engine.state.output`: The output of the `process_function` defined for the :class:`~ignite.engine.Engine`.
-See
+- *`engine.state.output`: The output of the `process_function` defined for the :class:`~ignite.engine.Engine`.
+See below.
-    examples below.

 In the code below, `engine.state.output` will store the batch loss.
 This output is used to print the loss at every iteration.